rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - *Selection filter*: Evaluation and/or selection criteria that may be applied against a targeted set of objects.

 - *Update record*: A representation of one or more datastore node updates.
 In addition, an update record may contain which type of update led to the datastore node update (e.g., whether the datastore node was added, changed, or deleted).
-Also included in the update record may be other metadata, such as a subscription ID of the subscription for which the update record was generated.
+Also included in the update record may be other metadata, such as a subscription id of the subscription for which the update record was generated.
 In this document, update records are often also simply referred to as "updates".

 - *Update trigger*: A mechanism that determines when an update record needs to be generated.